scala/docs.scala-lang/_sips/sips/2021-06-25-pattern-matching-with-named-fields.md

 }

 4 match {
-  case n / 2 => "douple of " + n.toString
+  case n / 2 => "double of " + n.toString
   case _ => "odd"
 }
 ```

-//TODO: find references where is feature was requested
+//TODO: find references where this feature was requested

 ## Design